Miss Copestick & Mrs Daniels

 Homework to practise real and nonsense words will also be sent home in the children's book bags and may can be found online too.

 You may be interested to know that above, I have saved a document (HFW checklist) indicating all of the sight words that children should be able to read as they move from reception through to Y2.

-In maths we continue to revise number bonds to 10 and extend these to 15, counting and writing numbers to 100 in numerals and words, spelling days of the week and counting in 2’s, 5’s and 10’s.
+In maths we continue to revise number bonds to 10 and extend these to 15 and 20, counting and writing numbers to 100 in numerals and words, spelling days of the week and counting in 2’s, 5’s and 10’s.
 Any support at home on this revision is welcomed.